-\paragraph{Gene expression data} We obtain gene expression data of 1021 cancer lines with 57820 genes provided by the Cancer Cell Line Encyclopedia (CCLE)\cite{barretina2012cancer}.
-Each cell line belongs to a specific cancer type.
-Specifically, we choose breast cancer as our research object primarily, and then generalize our model on pan cancer cell lines.
-After filtering by key word token {\ttfamily[BREAST]}, we select 51 breast cancer cell lines from this dataset, which are {\ttfamily[AU565\_BREAST],\ttfamily[BT20\_BREAST],\ttfamily[BT474\_BREAST],...,\ttfamily[ZR7530\_BREAST]}.
-Gene expression data is given by G$\in R^{g \times c}$, where g is the number of genes and c is the number of cancer cell lines.
-The elements of matrix G are ${log}_{2}(t_{pm} + 1)$, where $t_{pm}$ is transcriptome per million (tpm) value of the gene in the corresponding cell line.
-Moreover, we access the Cancer Genomic Census (CGC) dataset\cite{chang2018cancer}, which classifies different genes into two tiers.
-One tier is for the genes that are closely associated with cancers and have a high probability to mutate in cancers that change the activity of the gene product.
-The other tier includes genes that play a strong indicated role in cancer but show little evidence.
-Genes in both tiers are highly relevant with cancer, and we take all of these genes in our research.
-We select 51 breast cancer cell lines from CCLE data set and remove expression data of genes which are not in CGC dataset.
-Each gene expression entrance with a mean of $\mu $ which is less than 1 or standard deviation $ \sigma $ which is less than 0.5 are also removed for their little relevance with cancer cell lines \cite{chiu2019predicting}.
-Eventually, we get gene expression data of 597 genes in 51 breast cancer cell lines.
+We use gene expression data of 1021 cancer lines with 57820 genes provided by the CCLE.\cite{barretina2012cancer} Each cell line belongs to a specific cancer type.
+Specifically, we choose breast cancer as our primary research object, and later test our model on pan cancer cell lines.
+After filtering by the key word token {\ttfamily[BREAST]}, we select 51 breast cancer cell lines from this dataset: {\ttfamily[AU565\_BREAST],\ttfamily[BT20\_BREAST], \ttfamily[ZR7530\_BREAST]}, and so on.
+Gene expression data is given by $G \in R^{g \times c}$, where $g$ is the number of genes and $c$ is the number of cancer cell lines.
+The elements of matrix $G$ are ${log}_{2}(t_{pm} + 1)$, where $t_{pm}$ is the transcriptome per million (tpm) value of the gene in the corresponding cell line.

+We select 51 breast cancer cell lines from the CCLE data set and remove expression data of genes which are not in the CGC dataset.
+Each gene expression entrance with a mean of $\mu $ which is less than 1 or standard deviation $ \sigma $ which is less than 0.5 is also removed due to their low relevance to cancer cell lines.\cite{chiu2019predicting} Our final set contains gene expression data of 597 genes in 51 breast cancer cell lines.